Jambalaja/MM2_notification_logger/README.md

 ## Requirements

 1. a valid installation of MM2 on your system
-2. python-shell package for node.js (https://www.npmjs.com/package/python-shell)
+2. csv-writer installed as package for MM2 https://www.npmjs.com/package/csv-writer
-3. python installed on your system